mzytnicki/mmannot/README.md

 where `annotation.gtf` is your annotation file, and `config.txt` is the configuration file (created by `createConfigFile`).

-Then, follow the instructions, that should be (hopefully) clear enough for you to create the configuration file, based on your annotation.
+Then, follow the instructions, which should be (hopefully) clear enough for you to create the configuration file, based on your annotation.

 ### Reads files

 The reads should be given in SAM or BAM format.
-If they are not sorted by position, be sure to use the `-u` parameter.
-The reads can be single end or paired-end.
+The reads can be single end or paired-end. mmannot must be informed about the number of times a read maps.
+The usual read mapping tools can use two strategies to do so.

+#### Reads mapped with BWA

+BWA provides all the possible hits in the last field, with the `XA` tag. mmannot works directly with the reads mapped by BWA.

+#### Reads mapped with Bowtie or Bowtie2

+Bowtie does not provides the number of times a read maps.
-This tool uses the `NH` flag, that provides the number of hits for each read.
+You should then add the `NH` flag, that provides the number of hits for each read.
-Most mapping tools (at least Bowtie and BWA) do not provide this flag.
 There is a companion tool, `addNH`, that add this flag __on unsorted reads only__ (i.e. right after the mapping).
 See [*infra*](#add-the-nh-tag) for more about this tool.